tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

   - Patriot Memory Viper VPR400 RGB PCIe SSD
   - XPG SPECTRIX RGB PCIe SSD

-I haven't tested the above, nor do I endorse them, but if you really want to pimp your S1 out, any gaming SSD with RGB lights should work :smile:
+I haven't tested the above, nor do I endorse them, but if you really want to pimp your S1 out, any gaming SSD with RGB lights should work (up to Gen 4 - NVMe M.2 2280) :smile:

 ## Additional Documentation and Acknowledgments